geoffreyvanwyk/phel-lang.org/content/documentation/data-structures.md

 +++
-title = "Data structures"
+title = "Data Structures"
 weight = 9
 +++

 Phel has four main data structures.
 All data structures are persistent data structures.
 A persistent data structure preserves the previous version of itself when it is modified.
-Such data structures are also called immutable data structures.
-The difference of persistent data structures and immutable data structures is that immutable data structures copy the whole data structure, while persistent data structures share unmodified values with their previous versions.
+Such data structures are also immutable.
+The difference between persistent data structures and immutable data structures is that immutable data structures copy the whole data structure, while persistent data structures share unmodified values with their previous versions.

 ## Lists

-A persistent list is simple a linked list.
+A persistent list is simply a linked list.
 Access or modifications on the first element is efficient, random access is not.
 In Phel, a list has a special meaning.
 They are interpreted as function calls, macro calls or special forms by the compiler.

-To create a list surround the white space separated values with parentheses or use the `list` function.
+To create a list, surround the whitespace-separated values with parentheses or use the `list` function.

 ```phel
 (do 1 2 3) # list with 4 entries